Code-Institute-Submissions/BitWise-Front-End_2/README.md

 - profile name that created it along with it's avatar.
 - the date it was created.
-- when it was edited (only shows it it was edited).
+- when it was edited (only shows if it was edited).
-- if the current user is the article author it will show a button with edite delete options.
+- if the current user is the article author it will show a button with edit delete options.

 <details>
-      <summary style="font-weight:bold">Artcile Card Header Screenshot</summary>
+      <summary style="font-weight:bold">Article Card Header Screenshot</summary>
    <br>

 ![Artcile Card Header](readme-assets/features/article-card/article-card-header.png)<br>